martzmakes/mcp-cdk-lambda-cognito/README.md

-# AWS Lambda MCP Server with OAuth 2
+# MCP Server on AWS Lambda with OAuth 2

-A standalone CDK construct that deploys Model Context Protocol (MCP) servers on AWS Lambda with OAuth 2 authorization via Amazon Cognito.
-This project provides a complete, production-ready infrastructure for running custom MCP servers with secure authentication.
+A **template and example** showing how to deploy Model Context Protocol (MCP) servers on AWS Lambda with OAuth 2 authorization via Amazon Cognito.
+This project demonstrates a complete, production-ready infrastructure for running custom MCP servers with secure authentication.

+The included **Dog Facts server** serves as a practical example of implementing MCP tools, but this template can be easily customized for any MCP server use case.

 ## About This Project

-This repository was created as a standalone, reusable CDK construct based on work from [AWS Labs' run-model-context-protocol-servers-with-aws-lambda](https://github.com/awslabs/run-model-context-protocol-servers-with-aws-lambda) project.
-It focuses specifically on creating a simple, self-contained solution for deploying MCP servers with OAuth 2 authentication without third-party dependencies.
+This repository was created as a standalone template based on work from [AWS Labs' run-model-context-protocol-servers-with-aws-lambda](https://github.com/awslabs/run-model-context-protocol-servers-with-aws-lambda) project.
+It provides a **simplified, educational example** showing how to:

+- Implement MCP servers directly in Lambda functions
+- Set up OAuth 2 authentication with Cognito
+- Deploy everything with CDK
+- Integrate with Claude Code

 **Blog Post**: Read more about this project at [martzmakes.com](https://martzmakes.com)

-## Features
+## What You'll Learn

+This template demonstrates:

+- **Direct MCP Implementation**: How to implement MCP servers directly in Lambda functions without external processes
-- **Complete OAuth 2 Infrastructure**: Automatically sets up Amazon Cognito User Pool with OAuth 2 flows and self-registration
+- **Complete OAuth 2 Infrastructure**: Automatic setup of Amazon Cognito User Pool with OAuth 2 flows and self-registration
-- **API Gateway Integration**: Creates a REST API with Cognito authorization and proper WWW-Authenticate headers
+- **API Gateway Integration**: REST API with Cognito authorization and proper WWW-Authenticate headers
 - **High-Performance Lambda**: ARM64 architecture with 29-second timeout for optimal cost and performance
-- **Custom MCP Server**: Uses official `@modelcontextprotocol/sdk` without third-party dependencies
-- **RFC 9728 Compliance**: Implements OAuth 2 Protected Resource Metadata for MCP discovery
+- **RFC 9728 Compliance**: OAuth 2 Protected Resource Metadata for MCP discovery
 - **Security Best Practices**: URI-style resource server identifiers, proper scoping, and production-ready security
+- **CDK Infrastructure as Code**: Complete infrastructure deployment with AWS CDK
+- **Claude Code Integration**: Step-by-step setup for connecting to Claude Code

 ## Quick Start